-The flashpoint of a story is its first turning point and has the function of bringing chaos where there was order.
+The flashpoint or inciting event of a story is its first turning point and has the function of bringing chaos where there was order.

-It is the point of no return, the trigger that gives rise to conflict and action.
-All in all: it is the event that provides the writer with a story to tell.
-Here you have some examples:
+It is the point of no return and the trigger that gives rise to conflict and action.
+All in all, it is the event that provides the writer with a story to tell.
+Here are some flashpoint examples:

-The Wizard of Oz: the flashpoint is the tornado that transports Dorothy from Kansas to Oz.
+The Wizard of Oz: The tornado that transports Dorothy from Kansas to Oz.

 Casablanca: Ugarte decides to hand Rick the envelope with the letters of transit.